deathbeds/poser/readme.md

 # compose functions with `a`, `an`, `the`, or `λ`

-    from composites import *; assert a is an is the is λ
+    from composites import *; assert a is an is the

 A basic example, __enumerate__ a __range__ and create a __dict__ionary.